-We are proud to offer this new and exciting course which offers students the chance to develop creative skills relevant for the modern world.
+This practically focused course offers students the chance to develop creative skills relevant for the modern world of digital media.
 The creative media industry is growing 30% faster than the rest of the economy and is looking for competent, creative people to fill a range of dynamic and exciting jobs, some of which have not even been invented yet!
-Whether you want to progress to Higher Education, an Apprenticeship or employment, this course is designed to equip with the skills you need to work in the Creative Media industry.
+Whether you want to progress to Higher Education, an Apprenticeship or employment, this course is designed to equip you with the skills you need to work in the Creative Media industry.

 This course offers a highly practical approach to the study of the media.
 Students will develop conceptual ideas, and take them through the production cycle; from planning and pre-production right through to post-production and distribution.
 They will also learn how to analyse target audience requirements, research market demand and bring a media concept to life, working in line with legal and regulatory requirements.

-Students study 2 examined units, and 3 creative IT-related coursework units.
-These include producing a high-quality digital video using a Mac (Unit 3).
-Coursework is worth 50% overall in this course.
+Students study 2 examined units and 4 creative IT-related coursework units.
+These include producing a digital video using a Adobe Premier (Unit 3) and print work using Adobe Photoshop.
+Coursework is worth 50% overall on this course.
+The course is very practical and builds on the students' excellent IT skills acquired from their time studying KS3 or KS4 IT.
+Another very positive feature of this course is that it affords students the opportunity to sit the exams on up to two occasions each.
+In the final unit of the course, students create their own online portfolio to showcase their skills and experience.